Skip to main content Link Search Menu Expand Document (external link)

 • Ed: We’ll be using Ed as our course message and discussion board.
 More details are in the Communication section below.
 If you didn’t already get an invitation, join here.

 • Gradescope: You’ll submit all assignments and exams to Gradescope.
 This is where all of your grades will live as well.
-If you didn’t already get an invitation to our Gradescope course, reach out to the instructional staff on Ed.
+You will be automatically added to Gradescope about 24 hours after enrolling in the course.
+If you need to submit assignments before then, please send a private message to the instructional staff on Ed with your name, PID, and email address.

 • DataHub: Assignments in this course will involve programming in Python.
 DataHub (datahub.ucsd.edu) is UCSD’s online data science and machine learning platform, where you will work on assignments.
 We will show you how to use it in class.

-Make sure you can access all three sites ASAP.
+Make sure you can access all three sites.
 It’s a good idea to bookmark them, too (though they’re all linked at the top of this website).

-Note that we will not be using Canvas this quarter.
-You won’t see this course on your Canvas at all.
+We will not be using Canvas this quarter.
+You won’t see this course on your Canvas at all, so don’t be alarmed.
 In addition, please do not contact the staff through Canvas – we won’t be able to read it!

 Welcome Survey